 - Anton Wimmer, Director, Ticket Sales & Service, MLSE

 Each speaker shared his or her leadership journey and the lessons learned along the way.
-Topics were wide-ranging including: the importance of embracing change and thinking big, how to become an entrepreneur, finding your dream job, putting your passion to work, collaborating for success and achieving a work-live balance.
+Topics were wide-ranging including: the importance of embracing change and thinking big, how to become an entrepreneur, finding your dream job, putting your passion to work, collaborating for success and achieving a work-life balance.

 The symposium was targeted to students, recent graduates and business professionals and received media coverage in major daily newspapers and on broadcast media.